-Enhancing the performance of everyday activities
+Enhancing the performance and learning of skilled behaviour

 Expert performance and learning

 Our goal is to improve the performance, training and learning of complex, dynamic tasks and domains through research, education and applied solutions.

 Expert motor performance is required in most domains including sport, medicine, academia, business, music, law enforcement, teaching and firefighting, among many others.
 We seek to optimise the acquisition of expert performance in these domains using research evidence and cutting-edge technology.